 The 125-hour program will take place on a majority of Tuesday evenings from 7-9pm with some weekends and Sundays.
 However, some weekends are attendance optional.
-The program will run concurrently with 2nd-Year, September to June.
+The program will run concurrently with our 1st-Year and 2nd-Year programs, September to June.

-In our small Advisory Counsel, we will focus on consultation skills, questions students have, workshopping charts, synthesis and preparation for Student Thesis due at the end of the program.
+In our small Advisory Counsel, we will focus on consultation skills, finding answers to questions students have, workshopping charts, best practices sharing, synthesis, ongoing support and preparation for Student Thesis due at the end of the program.

-In our small Path Work groups, students will have the opportunity to 'declare a major' so to speak in order to give greater attention to the path each student is looking to learn more about.
+In our small Path Work groups, students will have the opportunity to 'declare a major' so to speak in order to give greater attention to the focused tracks of study.
 There will be an opportunity to choose at least two paths.
-Path selections will be announced shortly.
+Path selections are listed below in the Subjects.